Reflections on the Passing of a Friend

 (Photo credit: Steve Aaron Photography)

 Afterwards, we called my son to let him know.
-My wife relayed the news, while I tried to add a comment but somehow couldn’t speak.
-Later I retrieved an image and sent it to my son.
-And then I dove into a decade’s worth of photos and began the process of reflecting and understanding….
+My wife relayed the news, while I tried but could not speak.
+Later I dove into a decade’s worth of photos.
+Found a special image and sent it to my son.
+And began the process of reflection and understanding….

 Continue reading “Reflections on the Passing of a Friend”